Alec-Bailey/IncidentIQ-Data-Sync/README.md

 #### *Note for Postgres users*

-You may need to install libraries specific to Posgres, on Debian Based systems `sudo apt-get install libpq-dev python-dev`
+You may need to install libraries specific to Postgres, on Debian Based systems `sudo apt-get install libpq-dev python-dev`